mabesi/openzeppelin-multitoken-erc1155/README.md

 ### 👷 Deploy

-To deploy your ERC-721A smart contract run this command:
+To deploy your OpenZeppelin ERC-1155 smart contract run this command:

 ```bash
 $ npm run deploy